-To automatically silence the VC80x during events or meetings, set an event rules.
+To automatically silence the device during events or meetings, set an event rules.

-- 1. Swipe down from the status bar and then touch 🎩. - 2.
-Touch a Sound & notification > Do not disturb > Automatic rules. - 3.
+- 1. Swipe down from the Status bar to open the Quick Settings bar and then touch \$. - 2.
+Touch Sound > Do Not Disturb preferences. - 3.
 To edit the default rule, touch Event.
 Or, to create a new rule, touch Add rule > Event rule. - 4.
-Edit the rule settings. - During events for: Select which Google Calendar events the rule uses. - Where reply is: Options: Yes, Maybe, or Not replied, Yes or Maybe, or Yes. - Do not disturb: Choose whether the rule uses Priority only, Alarms only, or Total silence. - 5.
+Edit the rule settings. - Rule name Rename the rule. - During events for - Select which Google Calendar events the rule uses. - Where reply is Set to: Yes, Maybe, or Not replied, Yes or Maybe, or Yes. - Do Not Disturb preferences Choose whether the rule uses Priority only, Alarms only, or Total silence. - 5.
 Touch the On/Off switch at the top to turn on the rule.